 Chair: Peak Chair.
 Go down Frontier Pass.
 As soon as you make the first turn onto Frontier Pass stay skier’s right and proceed onto a path that stays higher than the main road.
 You can also access it more directly from the broad landing area in front of the chair but it’s hard to describe.
 You’ll be angling to the right.
 There is usually a higher and lower entrance, but the higher entrance is usually better.

 Recon: Go down Whistler Bowl, stay relatively high and head skier’s left to angle around a large rocky buttress.
 When you’re in the broad bowl above Doom and Gloom look up to view West Cirque.
 This is how you get to Christmas Trees, so you can check out West Cirque if you’re headed over there.

 Escape: Once you’re clinging to the rocky entrance it would be difficult to bail, but before that you could reverse direction to get back to Frontier Pass.

 Ski and Snowboard Guide to Whistler Blackcomb, Advanced/Expert Edition by Brian Finestone and Kevin Hodder (Intermediate Edition also available).
 To find detailed maps and descriptions of the runs I’ve recommended, plus many more, pick up this guidebook at local ski shops, or on Amazon.
 Most of the runs I’ve listed are double black diamonds.
 The book lists many triple black diamond runs as well.

 To reach Whistler from the U.S., fly to Vancouver International Airport (YVR) in British Columbia, Canada, then rent a car and drive 1.5-2 hours to Whistler Village.
-Alternatively, take the convenient Perimeter bus that drops off and picks up passengers at several locations around Whistler and makes 10 trips per day for $95 one-way per person (YVR to Whistler core).
-The pedestrian-friendly village makes driving truly optional.
+There are convenient bus connections from YVR to Whistler.